keanedalisay/Git_the_Basics/README.md

 1. Your own laptop/notebook computer.
 2. You must have Bash and Git installed on your computer.

-   - _For Windows_: You can download Git (includes Bash in the package) through this link: https://git-scm.com/downloads
+   - _For Windows_: You can download Git (includes Bash in the package) through this link: https://git-scm.com/downloads.

+     - Alternatively, you might want to use Windows Subsystem for Linux (WSL).
+Watch this video to know how: https://www.youtube.com/watch?v=xzgwDbe7foQ.

    - _For MacOS and Linux_: Bash comes pre-installed.
 To install Git, either use the link above or type in the command line: `sudo apt install git`

 3. Your own Github account.
 4. Basic programming knowledge (i.e. variables, functions, conditional statements, loops, input/output).
 5. A code editor with an integrated command line